SherG/cool-iron/blog/quit-facebook.md

 Also consider:
 * Professor and author <a href="https://www.concordia.ca/jmsb/faculty/gad-saad.html" target="blank">Gad Saad</a> recently had such a warning label appended to a comment of his, because he linked to a page he was criticizing.
 (Guilt by association.)
 * Similarly, Princeton fellow and biologist <a href="https://bretweinstein.net/" target="blank">Bret Weinstein</a>, a self-described progressive, had a video interview flagged because his interview subject voiced concerns that the COVID-19 vaccination rollout could create escape mutants, making the pandemic far worse.
 The interviewer did not agree with those concerns but wanted to explore them &mdash; with his audience &mdash; in dialogue.
 Facebook fact-checkers <a href="https://www.youtube.com/watch?v=2t7P2i4o53U" target="blank">appended a warning label</a> to the video.
 (Original video interview is <a href="https://www.youtube.com/watch?v=BNyAovuUxro&t=5762s" target="blank">here, cued up to the final segment</a> where a discussion of censorship occurs.)
 * Facebook fact-checker Politifact had to <a href="https://twitter.com/EricRWeinstein/status/1396581749665140738" target="blank">walk back a previous "Pants on fire" label</a>.
-What their initial "fact-check" did was encourage viewers to outsource their thinking to Politifact and not question the orthodoxy <em>du jour</em>.
-Meanwhile, Politifact entirely missed context of the unknown, something not missed by dozens of scientists who believed the "lab leak" hypothesis was reasonable and deserved further exploration.
+What their initial "fact-check" did, it would seem, was encourage viewers to outsource their thinking to Politifact and not question the orthodoxy <em>du jour</em>.
+In so doing it discounted the views of dozens of scientists who believed the <a href="https://thebulletin.org/2021/05/the-origin-of-covid-did-people-or-nature-open-pandoras-box-at-wuhan/" target="blank">"lab leak" hypothesis</a> was reasonable and deserved further exploration.
 [Those scientists included <a href="https://nymag.com/intelligencer/article/coronavirus-lab-escape-theory.html" target="blank">Philip Murphy</a> — <a href="https://www.niaid.nih.gov/research/philip-m-murphy-md" target="blank">chief of the Laboratory of Molecular Immunology</a> at the National Institutes of Health (NIH).]
+To be clear, there are nothing but hypotheses: either it came 100% from nature or was hot-rodded in a lab from which it escaped.
+Neither hypothesis is proven.

 Where precision in fact-checking and 'intervention' is missing the results are censorship or suppression of speech nonetheless.